Do I Need an Insulated Garage Door in Port Angeles?

 - Track misalignment: A garage door that has fallen off the track will no longer function.
 The material of the garage door could rub against the track and cause it to fall out of alignment.
 You will know if you have a track misalignment issue because the door will look crooked.
 A track misalignment could result in the garage door ruining the siding on your house.

 - Dents: A dent in the garage door could prevent smooth movement along the track.
 It can also decrease your home’s curb appeal.
-Indentations from sports equipment or harsh weather conditions could damage the space between your panels and leave a gap in your garage door.
+Indentations from sports equipment or harsh weather conditions could damage the space between your garage door panels and leave a gap in your garage door.
 While you can repair your garage door by fixing one board, it’s better to get the whole garage door replaced.

 4. Your Garage Door Is a Safety Hazard